Techno-nationalism: Leaders of innovation

 Technological nationalism is consistently tied to specific countries that are known for their innovative nature.
-These countries such as Great Britain, Germany and America have become known for being leaders in technological growth.
+These countries such as Great Britain, Germany and the United States have become known for being leaders in technological growth.
 When identifying leaders in technological innovation it has been affirmed "technologies are associated with particular nations.
 Cotton textiles and steam power are seen as British, chemicals as German, mass production as American, consumer electronics as Japanese."
 These countries have grown to be prosperous due to their strong economic ties to technological growth, "Historians and others have assumed that Germany and America grew fast in the early years of the twentieth century because of rapid national innovation."
 Because of the effect that technology has on economic growth there is an implicit tie between economic growth and nationalism.
 Britain became an example of this tie between economic prosperity and technological innovation when they invested heavily in technological research and development to match the innovation standards of other countries.

 Today, techno-nationalism is seen to manifest in geopolitical rivalry, particularly between the United States and China.
 The increasing geopolitical tensions and bifurcation in technology between the United States and China have resulted in the signing of the CHIPS for America Act to support domestic technological innovation in the US, and the Made In China 2025 plan, to secure China’s position as a global powerhouse in high-tech industries.
 The competing nature of the two responses seeks to reassert nationalistic sentiments in a nation’s technological progress and development, and its implications are felt strongest in geopolitics and trade.

 China

 Over the past decade, China has launched various programs, including Made in China 2025 and China Standards 2035 to reduce its dependency on foreign technologies.
-At the 2020 National People's Congress, the Chinese Communist Party announced a doubling down of its two leading industrial initiatives, in addition to investing US$1.4 trillion on a digital infrastructure public spending scheme.
-As an emerging tech giant, China has become a leading innovator both globally and domestically.
-While China may still look beyond its borders to supply its enormous thirst for semiconductors.
-But the manufacturing giant is racing to catch up to US tech firepower.
+At the 2020 National People's Congress, the Chinese Communist Party announced its renewed commitment to their two leading industrial initiatives, in addition to investing US$1.4 trillion on a digital infrastructure public spending scheme.
+Government policy is directly aimed at increasing local content in high tech manufacturing, and it promotes and funds research and development.
+The regulatory environment favours local companies, and its domestic market of over 800-million internet users is an advantage.
+Into the 2020s, China was the largest importer of semiconductors; state-backed industrial projects, investing billions of US dollars in domestic technology capacity, are underway with the aim of reaching semiconductor self-sufficiency.